BChevillon/larousse-searcher/README.md

 async function main() {
   try {
-    const word = 'dormir' // The word you want to search for const result = await larousseSearcher.search(word)
+    const word = 'développer' // The word you want to search for const result = await larousseSearcher.search(word)

     if (result.find) {